jettro/semi-website/_documentation/weaviate/current/query-data/aggregate.md

 ## Basics

-- You can use the `Aggregation` function to get meta information about filtered groups in the data.
+- You can use the `Aggregate{}` function to get meta information about filtered groups in the data.
 - Some aggregate functions have (semantic) [filters](./filters.html) available.

 ## Introduction